Temmerln/Framework-Matters/README.md

-# FrameworksEC
+# Frameworks-Matters

-This is the repository for the project FrameworkEC, aiming to measure the energy consumption of different actions for the automatic testing frameworks.
+This is the repository for the project Framework-Matters, aiming to measure the energy consumption of different actions for the automatic testing frameworks.

 The frameworks in focus is:
 Selenium
-Cypress
 Puppeteer
 Nightwatch
 Playwright